-- +Tactile materiality at Ground Level for warmth at the human scale - +Plinths to modulated the site level changes - +Garden setting for the activated ground plane - +Face brick tactile waistbands providing a datum across the sites - +Colonnaded face brick "arch" details - +Broad facades split into a series of vertical bays - +Shadow out the top floors
+- +Plinths to modulated the site level changes - +Garden setting for the activated ground plane - +Face brick tactile waistbands providing a datum across the sites - +Colonnaded face brick "arch" details - +Broad facades split into a series of vertical bays - +Shadow out the top floors

 The existing hotel sits on the southern of the two sites.
 There is ample opportunity to consolidate and utilise this site.
-Half of the northern site serves as a car park for the hotel while to the west there are three run-down houses.
+Half of the northern site serves as a car park for

-The 13,147m2 sites slope from the north western side of the northern site 1.7m down Eton Street to the south west, 5.6m to the south west to the corner of Carrington and Charles Street and and 4.2m to the north west on Charles street.
+The 13,147m sites slope from the north western side of the northern site 1.7m down Eton Street to the south west, 5.6m to the south west to the corner of Carrington and Charles Street and and 4.2m to the north west on Charles street.